-This article was last updated Nov 27, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 27, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re looking for apparel or home furnishings from name brands at competitive prices, Stein Mart can provide you with items from Calvin Klein, Tory Burch and others, as well as value brands that can save you money compared to high-end department stores like Saks and Neiman Marcus.
 Stein Mart is a discount retailer popular in the South with locations in 30 states where customers can find styles from designer brands at often steep discounts.
 Don’t worry if there isn’t a Stein Mart in your state — they have a robust website where you can shop around for whatever you’re looking to buy.

 Like its retail counterparts, Stein Mart offers four credit cards for consumers, two store cards — the Stein Mart® Style Credit Card and the Stein Mart® Elite Credit Card — and two Mastercards — the Stein Mart® Style Platinum Mastercard and the Stein Mart® Elite Platinum Mastercard.
 The cards are fairly similar, but have one main distinction, being labeled as either a “Style” or “Elite” card.